- Message from the Principal

 Working together, I am confident your child will receive the best education possible at Sierra Heights Elementary.
 I look forward to meeting each of you and hope to see you often!
 If you have any questions or concerns, please feel free to contact me at 425-204-4650.

 In this together,

-Please remember, students must not arrive to school prior to 8:40 unless they are participating in a scheduled before school program.
-Students must be picked up by 3:35.
-If you wish to make a change to your child’s afterschool transportation the office MUST be notified by 3:15 to ensure the change is communicated to all parties.
+Please remember, students must not arrive to school prior to 8:40 AM Monday -Thursday, and 10:10 AM on Fridays.
+Students must be picked up by 3:35 PM.
+If you wish to make a change to your child’s afterschool transportation the office MUST be notified by 3:15 PM to ensure the change is communicated to all parties.

-· When parents pick up their child(ren) after school, they are to wait in front of the school.
+- When parents pick up their child(ren) after school, they are to wait in the designated Parent Waiting Area.

 Parking Lot Goal: To ensure a safe and orderly process for arrival and dismissal of students at Sierra Heights.

 If you transport your child(ren) to or from school, please use the north parking lot which is the main entrance to the school.
 The bus loading zone is located at the south end of the building and is for staff parking and buses only.
 We ask that you:

 - When entering, or leaving the parking lot, vehicles will form a single file lane and remain in the single file lane.